 We understand that sometimes life gets in the way of finishing your degree.
 If you left Saint Rose because of a family issue, financial difficulties, or any other reason, we want you to know that you can always return HOME.
-Our Division of Student Success and Engagement can help you get back on track to complete your studies and have your day in the sun at Commencement.
+Our Division of Development can help you get back on track to complete your studies and have your day in the sun at Commencement.

 How to get started

-The Division of Student of Success and Engagement is happy to speak with you about returning to Saint Rose.
+The Division of Student Development is happy to speak with you about returning to Saint Rose.
 Or, you can get started with some simple steps toward your return.

 Step 2: Complete the resumption of study form and then fax or email the form to the Academic Advising office at 518-454-2870 or firstname.lastname@example.org.
 An Academic Advisor/Counselor will contact you and help you select the courses you need to graduate.

 Step 3: Contact Financial Aid by reaching out to Steve Dwire at 518-337-4915 or email@example.com to determine how to arrange funding.

 Did you have academic troubles at Saint Rose that led to dismissal?